Dog Seizures in Sleep

 Distinguishing between normal dog dreams and sleep seizure is critical.
 The latter is a medical condition requiring the relevant intervention.
 Dog dreams are a normal occurrence, just like in humans.

 Vigilance during dog sleep seizure episodes could prevent further harm to your dog.
 Also, what you observe will provide tons of information to the vet.
-That way, they can provide the necessary support to your beloved canine.
+That way, they can provide the necessary support to your beloved canine, potentially with the use of natural seizure-relief options.

 ← Older Post Newer Post →